 You should meet certain conditions to file a lawsuit against hair care companies and seek compensation from them.
 These include:

-- You must have used hair relaxers continuously for a minimum of five years before being diagnosed with cancer
+- You must have used hair relaxers continuously for a minimum of 4 uses during 12-month period

 - Your diagnosis must be of any of the following: